pdincubus/MODX-Revo-Boilerplate/README.md

 ##Templates

-###BaseTemplate
+###Default

 Used by default in MODX, very basic HTML structure.
-Pulls in a head and foot chunk.
+Pulls in a head, foot and aside chunk.

 ###Article & ArticleContainer